weilandia/coding-for-managers/class_1a/resources/break_challenge_1.md

-# Break Challenge 1: Hey Name
+# Break Challenge 1: print_salutation

 The following code snippet is a Ruby method that prints "Hey #{name}!" for the given name.
 For example, ```hey('Robot')``` would print "Hey Robot!" to the screen.
 Further, the default name is "John", so simply calling ```hey``` would print "Hey John!".